 Impact: Faster production without compromising quality or authority.

-Common Mistakes When Implementing AI in Marketing
+Common Mistakes When Using AI in Marketing

-- Start with the tool, not the use case.
+Start with the tool, not the use case.

-- Creating content without human oversight (brand risk).
+Creating content without human oversight (brand risk).

 Conclusion